yuxinghua000/CreepPredix/README.md

 ## Data

-The creep data is included as a selection of 2060 data points from (https://archive.ics.uci.edu/ml/datasets/Wholesale+customers).
+The creep data is included as a selection of 2060 data points

 Note (m.u.) is shorthand for *monetary units*.